ccoyle/ccoyle.github.io/_posts/2020-12-20-Hello-World.md

 + What would you consider a successful metric for this course?
   - I would consider this course successful if by the end I have a portfolio showing my skills in API documentation.
 Less concretely, I will consider it successful if I can go into interviews feeling confident in my ability to write API docs.
 + Do you have the technical mindset needed to excel in developer documentation fields?
   - Yes, I believe so.
 Testing code, including API requires a solid understanding of how it works.
 I love tech and I love learning about how everything works.
 I don't believe that curiosity will ever go away.
-I'm not moving into technical writing because I hate coding.
+I'm not moving into technical writing because I hate tech.
 I'm doing it because I love explaining it clearly to others.